gitlabhq/gitlab-runner/docs/install/osx.md

    sudo chmod +x /usr/local/bin/gitlab-runner
    ```

-1. As the user who will run the runners:
+1. In the user account where you will run the GitLab Runner application:

    1. [Register a runner](../register/index.md).
 When you build iOS or macOS applications on macOS, use
       [the shell executor](../executors/shell.md).
 Jobs will run directly on the host and use